Skip to content

 Celery Services

-Celery workers and beat scheduler are restarted gracefully (not rolled) since they don't serve HTTP traffic.
+Celery workers and beat scheduler are restarted (not rolled, no health check) since they don't serve HTTP traffic.

 Automatic Rollback